johndbigboi/Muscle-Farm/README.md

 #### Bugs During Development:

-Developing this project with being new to Python, flask and MongoDB, i encountered errors along the way that proved to be somewhat challenging and it took me longer to find solutions and fixes.
+Developing this project while being new to Python, flask and MongoDB, I encountered errors along the way that proved to be somewhat challenging and it took me longer to find solutions and fixes.

 <strong>Array Issue for ingredients and instruction:</strong>

 * <strong>Bug:</strong> 🐞 I developed a custom table form and the input was not registering on the database as an Array but as an Object.

-* <strong>Fix:</strong> 🛠 As i'm new in using Python, flask and MongoDB, After a long-time of research, the code that i'm missing is request.form.getlist.
+* <strong>Fix:</strong> 🛠 As I'm new in using Python, flask and MongoDB, After a lot of research, the code that I'm missing is request.form.getlist.
 The code will store the input on the database as an Array.

 * <strong>Verdict:</strong> ✅ This bug was squashed and I could continue working on other aspects of the project.